-Although correlations of post-level attributes and user engagement features are shown to be more complex and inconsistent since we conduct numerous cross-comparisons, we attempt to report several noticeable patterns across five dependent variables.
-Firstly, intensified emotions or feelings within posts were prone to receive a lower amount of respondents' involvement (in terms of the number of comments/commenters, submission scores, sentiment scores) when the posters sought informational assistance.
-Interestingly, individuals' emotional appeal did not significantly affect the amount of user engagement except for comments' sentiment levels.
+In terms of correlations between post-level attributes and user engagement features, we uncover several noticeable patterns.
+First, intensified emotions or feelings within posts were prone to receive a lower amount of respondents' involvement (in terms of the number of comments/commenters, submission scores, and sentiment scores) when the posters sought informational assistance.
+However, the emotional appeal did affect the comments' sentiment levels.
 These results contradict prior observations of a positive impact of sentiment disclosure on user engagement \cite{bil2022all, molina2020content}.
 Second, while the length of emotional support seeking postings and their readability grades are statistically significant factors in several user involvement features, post length was determined to be the only element that affects user engagement, particularly the number of comments and commenters, for informational support.
-Third, among a variety of personal information categories, informational support seeking individuals' education level disclosure positively influenced the number of comments/commenters, the length of comments, and their sentiments.
-For emotional support seekers, there exists no disclosure variable that entails a consistent trend across user involvement features.
-Lastly, we observe that topical variations are statistically correlated with the rate of post viewers' engagement for both emotional and informational support seeking content.
-More precisely, for informational assistance, users' discussion of their anxieties and fear towards the virus (topic 2) or situations related to their households (topic 8) favorably impacted the lengths and sentiments of received comments, whereas it was adversely associated with the number of comments and commenters and posts' submission scores.
-Those demanding informational aid, on the other hand, obtained higher submission scores, longer comments, and heightened sentimental reactions when their content was about their friends or family members (topic 3).
-In essence, our findings indicate users are more willing to demonstrate their involvement publicly depending on particular linguistic characteristics of posts.
-Furthermore, users should deliberately invest their time and resources, depending on the kind of the desired help, to build and sustain strong linkages with others.
+Third, among different personal information categories, disclosing education level positively influenced several user engagement features (the number of comments/commenters, the length of comments, and their sentiments) for individuals seeking informational support.
+For emotional support seekers, there was no consistent trend across user involvement features for any disclosure variable.
+Lastly, topical variations were correlated with post viewers' engagement for both emotional and informational support seeking content.
+Discussing anxieties and fear towards the virus or household situations had a favorable impact on the length and sentiment of received comments for informational support seekers.
+Yet, it was adversely associated with the number of comments, commenters, and post submission scores.
+In contrast, those seeking informational support received higher submission scores, longer comments, and heightened sentimental reactions when discussing friends or family members.